ChartIQ/chartiq-react-app/react-components/README.md

 ### Customizing the chart config

-All components accept a config prop which can be modified to enable various features, set chart properties, load data and more (for full documentation see [ChartIQ Default Chart Configuration](https://documentation.chartiq.com/tutorial-Chart%20Configuration.html)).
+All components accept a config prop that can be modified to enable various features, set chart properties, load data, and more (for full documentation, see [ChartIQ Default Chart Configuration](https://documentation.chartiq.com/tutorial-Chart%20Configuration.html)).

 Components require only parts of the default that requires customization, although full configuration can be provided as well.
-For example to create a chart with an initial symbol of 'FB' instead of 'AAPL' use:
+For example, to create a chart with an initial symbol of 'FB' instead of 'AAPL' use:

 ```jsx
 import Chart from @chartiq/react-components